JasonComo/LiftLog/README.md

 # LiftLog
-A Python Tkinter project that creates a GUI with signup/login functionality that allows users to create, edit, and view workouts.
+A Python Tkinter project that creates a GUI with signup/login functionality that allows users to create, view, and edit.

 ## Description
 This project utilizes Python's Tkinter library to create a GUI that supports user signup, login, logout, as well as the creation, view, and edits of up to four workouts with eight exercises each.